Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

     - `Video Tutorial [3-7] <https://drive.google.com/open?id=14PaxvZFIKm5EfscBF6OeMzsn3c5HwuFr>`_

-3. Now players need to be able to take a turn, specifying where they want to place their x or o
+3. Now players need to be able to take a turn, specifying where they want to place their x or o, line 21-26
 --------------------------
 - create a function to allow this